Whether you’re planning to start trading or simply holding crypto coins for future investments, a cryptocurrency wallet is a must-have.

 Losing your private key means losing your coins.

 The public key is a key that others can see.
 It’s derived from the private key through a hash.
 The public key is your wallet address, and it’s used by others to send cryptocurrencies to your wallet.

 Think of it like this: your public key is your bank account, and your private key is your security code.
 It’s fine for people to know your public key, but not your private one.

 When a person sends you crypto coins, they are signing off ownership of those coins to your wallet’s address.

 But to spend those coins, the private key stored in your wallet must match the public address they are assigned to.
 If the public and private keys match, the balance of the wallet will increase, while the senders will decrease accordingly.

-You can download and install desktop wallets on your computer regardless of the operating system you run They are a relatively safe method of storage since they can only be accessed on your computer.
+You can download and install desktop wallets on your computer regardless of the operating system you run.
+They are a relatively safe method of storage since they can only be accessed through your computer.

 However, like most things nowadays, our PCs are constantly connected to the Internet.
 So never assume that your keys can’t get stolen.